Early removal of Fallopian tubes and delayed removal of ovaries in women at high risk of ovarian cancer

 Some women have an inheritable fault in their genetic code which increases their risk of developing ovarian cancer.
 Genes in which a fault may lie are BRCA1/ BRCA2/ RAD51C/ RAD51D/ BRIP1.
 Some women with a strong family history of ovarian cancer or breast and ovarian cancer may also be at increased risk.
 There is currently no screening programme for ovarian cancer available on the NHS.
 Therefore current practice is to offer women at increased risk, once they have completed their family, an operation to remove their fallopian tubes and ovaries.
 This procedure is called risk-reducing salpingo-oophorectomy.
 This is the best known way to prevent ovarian cancer in women at increased risk.
 However, in women who are premenopausal it leads to early menopause.
 Early menopause has serious health implications.
 It results in menopausal type symptoms (e.g. hot flushes, changes in mood, reduced sex drive), increased risk of osteoporosis (brittle bones), heart disease, stroke, dementia and sexual problems.
 Research suggests many ovarian cancers start in the fallopian tube.
 This has led to the proposal of an alternative strategy to prevent ovarian cancer.
 This involves having the operation in two stages.
 The first operation involves removing the fallopian tubes alone.
 This is called 'early salpingectomy’.
 The second operation removes the ovaries after natural menopause (average age 51 in the UK).
 This is called 'delayed oophorectomy’.
 The advantage of this two-stage alternative is that it offers some protection against ovarian cancer in young women whilst avoiding negative health consequences of early menopause.

-The aim of the PROTECTOR study is to assess the impact of this two-stage alternative approach on sexual function.
-The study also evaluates the impact on quality of life, hormonal well-being, psychological well-being and overall satisfaction.
-Outcomes from this new approach are compared to the traditional approach of removal of both tubes and ovaries at the same operation.
-We also compare this to the well-being of women who do not have an operation.
+The PROTECTOR study will also assess people’s views and the impact of this two-step procedure on sexual function, hormone levels, quality of life and overall satisfaction.
+We will compare RRESDO to the traditional approach of removing both the tubes and ovaries in the same operation (RRSO).
+We will also compare this to the well-being of individuals who choose not to have an operation.

 Who can participate?

-Women at increased risk of developing ovarian cance, who are aged 30 years and over and have not gone through the menopause.
+Women at increased risk of developing ovarian cancer, who are aged 30 years and over and have not gone through the menopause.

 What does the study involve?